No human is an island and the same is true of nutrients.

 How to Buy and Store Vitamin K2 and D3 Supplements

 No one likes to take a lot of supplements.
 Vitamins K2 and D3 are clearly important, as is getting them in proper amounts along with calcium, magnesium and zinc.
-Our high stress society paired with indoor lifestyles and toxic food system make vitamin K2 deficiency and vitamin D deficiency common.
+Our high stress society paired with indoor lifestyles and toxic food system make vitamin K2 and D3 deficiency common.

 Look for formulas that contain both vitamin K2 + D3.
 Additionally, eat your green leafy vegetables and getting 5 to 10 minutes of sunshine a day, unless otherwise recommended by your doctor.